Characters of Final Fantasy XII: Ashe

 Ashelia B'nargin Dalmasca (アーシェ・バナルガン・ダルマスカ, Āshe Banarugan Darumasuka), also known as Ashe, is a 19-year-old Hume princess fighting to liberate her kingdom, Dalmasca, from the Archadian Empire.
 She is the only living child of King Raminas and the sole heir to the throne, and married Rasler Heios Nabradia shortly before Archadia's invasion of Dalmasca.
 Following their marriage, he died in battle defending Nalbina Fortress on the border of his home state of Nabradia, making her a widow.
 While many believed their marriage was driven by politics, she spent the two years following his death in mourning and continued to wear her wedding ring.

 She was thought to have committed suicide, but took on the alias Amalia (アマリア, Amaria), to serve as the leader of the Resistance before joining the group.
 Her desire for revenge against Archadia for the horrors its army committed on her people was manipulated by the Occuria to reinforce their rule over Ivalice.
 Over the course of the story, the Occuria create an image of Rasler to guide Ashe where they need her to go.
-In their encounter, the Occuria offer her nethicite to rule as another Dynast-King and conquer Ivalice in their stead; however, she rejects their offer.
+In their encounter, the Occuria offer her nethicite to rule as another Dynast-King and conquer Ivalice in their stead; she rejects their offer.
 Ashe acknowledges Larsa's intention to stop the war and makes her way to Vayne in the Sky Fortress Bahamut to end it.
 A year after the Bahamut's crash, Ashe is crowned Queen of Dalmasca and rejoins her friends in fighting the mysterious Judge of Wings in Revenant Wings.
 She is also featured in the rhythm game Theatrhythm Final Fantasy as a subcharacter representing Final Fantasy XII.

 Akihiko Yoshida has stated that Ashe's physical features were designed with the intent of making her look vaguely French, saying that "the base of her bone structure is a French person's.
 We were given orders from the start to not make her look like an Asian.
 But we modified her a bit to look more like a Japanese for the sake of the Japanese audience, and also since a character that looks completely French makes some of the CG expressions difficult".
 Ashe is voiced by Kari Wahlgren in English and Mie Sonozaki in Japanese.
 Despite having been created for Final Fantasy XII, she was first introduced in Itadaki Street Special.
 She also appears in Itadaki Street Portable and was set to appear in Fortress, as revealed in concept art for the game.
+Another version of Ashe appears within the backstory of Final Fantasy XIV, where she is the twin sister of Rasler instead of his wife.